 What Can Be Done

 If you are diagnosed with low vision, ideally you should be referred to a care provider who specializes in this area.
 CNIB locations across the country offer low-vision assessments, as do some optometrists and ophthalmologists, as well as a handful of low-vision clinics within hospitals and universities.

 Unfortunately, referrals don’t always happen.
 When researchers affiliated with the MAB-Mackay Rehabilitation Centre in Montreal launched a study to try to identify the factors that prevent people from accessing low-vision rehabilitation, “50 per cent of the people we interviewed said they had no idea there was any such thing, and they’d been going to ophthalmologists pretty well all their lives,” Overbury says.

-This is even more surprising because awareness may be highest in Quebec, as it’s the only province where the majority of low-vision services are publicly funded, says Susan Fraser, one of the study co-authors, who is now an assistant professor at the University of Ottawa’s Interdisciplinary School of Health Sciences.
+This is even more surprising because awareness may be highest in Quebec, as it’s the only province where the majority of low-vision services are publicly funded, says Sarah Fraser, one of the study co-authors, now an assistant professor at the University of Ottawa’s Interdisciplinary School of Health Sciences.
 “That’s not the case in the rest of Canada,” she says.
 (Quebec’s provincial health plan also covers the cost of most devices that might be prescribed for someone with low vision.
 It’s one of only four Canadian provinces that provide at least partial funding for such assistive devices, the other three being Ontario, Saskatchewan, and Alberta.
 Veterans Affairs Canada is another source of coverage, for those who qualify.)